 Integrated Tactical Network

-The Integrated Tactical Network (ITN) is a critical component to the Army’s Unified Network Plan, which is delivering a tactical network that will expeditionary, mobile, simple to use and hardened to fight and win against a peer adversary by 2028 and to meet the Army’s shift from brigade to division as a unit of action, leading up to informing network solutions for Army 2030 priority units.
+The Integrated Tactical Network (ITN) is a critical component to the Army’s Unified Network Plan.
+It is delivering a tactical network that is providing expeditionary, mobile, simple to use and hardened capabilities at brigade and below and is currently scaling up to support Division as a Unit of Action network solutions for Army 2030 priority units.

 The ITN provides a simplified, independent, mobile network solution that is available down to the small-unit dismounted leader to facilitate mission command, situational awareness and air-to-ground integration.
 The ITN incorporates the Army’s current tactical network environment (applications, devices, gateways, and network transport) with commercial off-the-shelf components and transport capabilities.

-- Operates in both a Secret and a Secure but Unclassified-Encrypted (SBU-E) enclave to provide commanders with the flexibility to balance security and connectivity based on mission need:
+- Operates in both a Secret and SBU-E enclave to provide commanders with the flexibility to balance security and connectivity based on mission need:

 - Allows data to be categorized in accordance with its classification.